-When Bush Heritage secured Monjebup North Reserve after eight long years of negotiation, it bought not just another important conservation reserve, but an important piece of a complicated jigsaw puzzle.
+When Bush Heritage secured the Monjebup Creek and Monjebup North Reserves, it was not just acquiring important conservation areas, but also some important pieces of a complicated jigsaw puzzle.

 Heathland at Monjebup.
 Photo by Jiri Lochman/ Lochman Transparencies

-Combined with the original Monjebup property, which we purchased in April 2007, the reserve now protects a significant patch of bushland that is critical to restoring the heavily cleared landscape between WA's Stirling Range and Fitzgerald River national parks.
+Combined with the original Monjebup property, which we purchased in April 2007, these reserves now protect a significant patch of bushland that's critical to restoring the heavily cleared landscape between WA's Stirling Range and Fitzgerald River national parks.

 Our conservation work here is an important counterbalance to the ecological damage caused by decades of land clearing in the area.